kivy/kivy/doc/sources/installation/installation-linux.rst

         :stable builds:
             deb http://ppa.launchpad.net/kivy-team/kivy/ubuntu oneiric main

 #.
-Add the GPG key to your apt keyring by
+Add the GPG key to your apt keyring by executing

+    as user:

-    $ sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys A863D2D6
+    ``sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys A863D2D6``

+    as root:

+    ``apt-key adv --keyserver keyserver.ubuntu.com --recv-keys A863D2D6``

 #.
 Refresh your package list and install **python-kivy** and optionally the examples
    found in **python-kivy-examples**